Employee Relations Specialist

 ✨Tip Number 1

-Make sure to highlight your experience with trade union consultations and negotiations during any discussions.
-This is a key aspect of the role, and demonstrating your expertise in this area can set you apart from other candidates.
+Make sure to highlight your experience with trade union consultations and negotiations during any conversations or interviews.
+This is a key aspect of the role, and demonstrating your expertise will set you apart from other candidates.

 ✨Tip Number 2

 Network with professionals in the public or third sector organisations.
-Engaging with others in the field can provide valuable insights and potentially lead to referrals that could enhance your chances of landing the job.
+Engaging with others in the field can provide valuable insights and potentially lead to referrals that could enhance your application.

 ✨Tip Number 3